-From 1st October 2018, evening, weekend and bank holiday appointments will be available with range of Primary Care health professionals in Ashford.
+Evening, weekend and bank holiday appointments are available with a range of Primary Care health professionals in Ashford.

 This is part of a national drive to improve access to Primary Care services and give people the opportunity to have an appointment at a time that suits them.

 These extra appointments, alongside existing services, will allow patients to pre-book routine appointments with healthcare professionals between 8am and 8pm each weekday as well as appointments on Saturdays, Sundays and bank holidays.

 Appointments will be provided from practices in different locations within Ashford, not necessarily at the patient's own surgery, but the health professionals treating them will, with their consent, be able to see their full medical records.